EventStore/documentation/docs/cloud/ops/README.md

     * a wildcard `*`
     * a number between `0` and `59` (inclusive).
     * a rate, written as a wildcard divided by a number.
 E.g:  `*/15`
-* fro the second field, hour:
+* For the second field, hour:
     * a wildcard `*`
     * a number must be between `0` and `23` (inclusive)
     * a rate, written as a wildcard divided by a number.
 E.g:  `*/1`